Sociology/Anthropology (SOA)

 SOA 481.
 North American Indians: Culture and Ecology.
 4 Hours.

 North American Indians prior to and after contact with European-Americans.
 Emphasizes relationships between various cultures and their environmental settings.
-Course Information: Prerequisite: SOA 302, or permission of instructor.
+Course Information: Prerequisites: SOA 302, or permission of instructor.

 SOA 491.
 ECCE: Undergraduate Research.
 2,4 Hours.